ory/keto/docs/docs/cli/keto-namespace-migrate-up.md

   -q, --quiet                 Be quiet with output printing.
-      --read-remote string    Remote URL of the read API endpoint. (default "127.0.0.1:4466") --write-remote string   Remote URL of the write API endpoint. (default "127.0.0.1:4467") -y, --yes                   answer all questions with yes
+      --read-remote string    Remote URL of the read API endpoint. (default "127.0.0.1:4466") --write-remote string   Remote URL of the write API endpoint. (default "127.0.0.1:4467") -y, --yes                   yes to all questions, no user input required
 ```

 ### Options inherited from parent commands